 Testimony by experts is governed by Rule 702 of the Pennsylvania Rules of Evidence.
 PA.
-R. EVID.
+R. Evid.
 702. Rule 702 follows the standard announced in Frye v.
 United States, 293 F. 1013 (D.C.
 Cir.
 1923), which requires scientific evidence to have "general acceptance" in the relevant scientific community.
 Frye, rather than Daubert, is now the test applied in Pennsylvania state court cases.
 Conversely, Federal Rule of Evidence 702 follows the modified Daubert standard.
 See Daubert v.
 Merrell Dow Pharms., Inc., 509 U.S. 579 (1993).

 In Ellison v.
 United States, 753 F. Supp.
 2d 468 (E.D.
 Pa.
-2010), the federal court followed Daubert, and found the testimony of two expert witnesses reliable in a suit where a patient suffered a stroke after experiencing hypotension during an oral surgery.
-Although the standard of care expert did not know whether other surgeons would disagree with the standard he proposed, he stated: "I think it's the correct way and that's my opinion," and he did not rely on medical literature, the court found that the expert had a reliable basis for setting forth the procedure as the general standard of care.
+2010), the Court followed Daubert, finding the testimony of two expert witnesses reliable in a suit where a patient suffered a stroke after experiencing hypotension during an oral surgery.
+Although the expert did not rely on literature and did not know whether other surgeons would disagree with the standard he proposed, he stated: "I think it's the correct way and that's my opinion," so the Court found that the expert had a reliable basis for setting forth the procedure as the general standard of care.
 Id. at 480-83.
-The court also found the testimony reliable despite a contradicting text, as the expert offered a reasonable explanation for his testimony's divergence, and indirect references corroborated his testimony.
+The Court also found the testimony reliable despite a contradicting text, as the expert offered a reasonable explanation for his testimony's divergence, and indirect references corroborated his testimony.
 Id. at 483-484.

-The court also found the causation expert reliable, noting that the fact that there is no test to definitively determine the cause of a stroke did not make the expert's testimony unreliable.
+Furthermore, the Court noted that the testimony was not unreliable just because there is no test to definitively determine the cause of a stroke.
 Id. at 487-488.
 To determine the cause of the stroke, the expert performed a differential diagnosis, which the Third Circuit had previously held as generally reliable.
 Id. at 488.
-The court agreed with the expert that it is not practical to perform every available test on a patient and that, once a doctor determines a cause of a stroke, the testimony about the cause is not unreliable simply because the doctor did not perform more tests in search of another cause.
+The Court agreed with the expert that it is not practical to perform every available test on a patient and that, once a doctor determines a cause of a stroke, the testimony about the cause is not unreliable simply because the doctor did not perform more tests in search of another cause.
 Id. at 488-489.
 Additionally, the expert did not have to determine which episode of hypotension caused the clot that caused the stroke, because a prima facie case of causation only requires a showing that a doctor's negligence increased the risk of harm and the patient actually suffered harm.
-Id. at 490-491.
-Finally, the court admitted the expert's testimony because the expert stated that, even if the stroke had a vascular, instead of a cardioembolic, cause, his opinions on causation would not have changed.
+Id. at 490491.
+Finally, the Court admitted the expert's testimony because the expert stated that, even if the stroke had a vascular, instead of a cardioembolic, cause, his opinions on causation would not have changed.
 Id. at 490.

 Other Daubert cases in the federal courts within the Third Circuit include Sampathachar v.
 Fed.
 Kemper Life Ins.
 Co., 186 Fed.
 App'x 227 (3d Cir.
 2006), and Montgomery v.
 Mitsubishi Motors Corp., No. 04-3234, 2006 U.S. Dist.
 LEXIS 24433 (E.D.
 Pa.
-Apr.
-27, 2006).
+2006).

-In Sampathachar, Plaintiff brought claims against his wife's life insurance carrier for the insurer's refusal to pay on a policy following the Plaintiff's wife's death.
+In Sampathachar, plaintiff brought claims against his wife's life insurance carrier for the insurer's refusal to pay on a policy following the plaintiff's wife's death.
 At issue was whether the insured had actually died.
 186 Fed.
 App'x at 229.
-The court denied Defendant's motion to preclude Plaintiff's forensic expert under F.R.E.
+The Court denied defendant's motion to preclude plaintiff's forensic expert under F.R.E.
 702, and the Third Circuit affirmed because the court had conducted a proper Daubert analysis and determined that "the reasoning...underlying the testimony [was] scientifically valid and [could] properly be applied to the facts at issue."
 Id.